As an Amazon Associate I earn from qualifying purchases.

 Because I tend to excess (especially when it comes to buying inventory) I tried to purchase as many mystery boxes as possible.
 The first week, that ended up being zero.
-I added 5 different boxes to my cart and, by the time I went to checkout, they were all out of stock.
+I added 5 different boxes to my cart and, by the time I went to check out, they were all out of stock.

-The next week I got one (the plush box) and the following week I scored two more.
+The next week I got one (the plush box) and the following week I scored several more.
 I’m not done yet and have my eye on at least 4 more of the boxes so I’ll do my best to update this article as I manage to get others.